beecroft-shops-banner.jpg

 Any Person May Take Proceedings

-Where there is a breach of one of these Acts, each Act gives any person the right to take action in the Land and Environment Court seeking orders to remedy or restrain a breach of one of the Act’s, which include unauthorised work and noise nuisances.
+Where there is a breach of one of these Acts, each Act gives any person the right to take action in the Land and Environment Court seeking orders to remedy or restrain a breach of one of the Act’s in accordance with the following sections:

 This means that the right to go to Court for civil enforcement action for breaches is not limited to local councils.
-The right to commence proceedings is wide – giving any person such as a neighbour or concerned individual the right to start proceedings in the Court and seek orders in relation to the breach.
+The right to commence proceedings is wide – giving any person such as a neighbour or concerned individual the right to start proceedings in the Court and seek orders in relation to the breach, including for unauthorised works and noise.

-Civil enforcement proceedings are different from prosecutions which are criminal matters that are reserved for authorities and require officers to present evidence beyond a reasonable doubt and demonstrating an impact to the environment from the breach.
-In these criminal matters, the orders made by the courts are fines and other penalties which are a punishment for committing the breach.
+Civil enforcement proceedings are different from prosecutions which are criminal matters that are reserved for authorities and require officers to present evidence beyond a reasonable doubt and demonstrate an impact to the environment from the breach.
+In these criminal matters, the orders made by the courts are fines and other penalties which in some cases may result in a criminal conviction, which is punishment for committing the breach.

 However, in civil enforcement proceedings, the Court does not punish the person who committed the breach.
 Rather the orders of the Court are directed to addressing the activity or thing which is in breach of the Act.
 The Acts state the orders the Court may make are orders which remedy or restrain a breach of the Act.